||James H. Cole Jr.

 By the early 1950s, James H. Cole, was joined by his son – James H. Cole, Jr. – who became a licensed mortician and under the direction of James Jr., the business thrived and continued to set the standard for funeral service in the Detroit community.
 Karla M. Cole Green, the youngest daughter of James H. Cole, Jr., began working at the funeral home in 1975, graduated from Cincinnati College of Mortuary Science and became a licensed mortician in 1979.

 Karla continued to steer the direction of the business and strengthen its place as a Detroit landmark in funeral service.
 Karla’s son, Antonio Green, received his undergraduate degree from Bowling Green State University and continued the family’s historic legacy earning his license of Mortuary Science from Cincinnati College of Mortuary Science in 2007.
 He initiated the fourth generation to continue the Cole family’s history of service to the Detroit community.
-Joining him in his dedication to the family’s legacy, Antonio’s younger brother – Brice Green – began working for the company in 2007 and is currently enrolled in the Pittsburgh Mortuary Institute.
+Joining him in his dedication to the family’s legacy, Karla’s youngest son, Brice Green, began working for the company in 2007 as the headstone counselor.
+By launching this venture it initiated a new service to the family’s business.
+After finishing his Pre-Mortuary Science studies at Eastern Michigan University, he followed in the footsteps of his grandfather, James H. Cole, Jr., by graduating from Wayne State University’s School of Mortuary Science in 2013.

 Today, James H. Cole Home for Funerals is the oldest Black-owned funeral home in the city of Detroit.